JordanPHornback/Java-Terminal-Messaging-App/README.md

 Messages will be announced to all clients (not the one who sent it) prefaced with the sender's username.

 Currently there is a bug where the Server will crash if a client disconnects, working on fixing that now.

+Attempting to add a GUI instead of running this in terminal.
+If I can't figure it out for this project, I'll just create a new one.